NCPD released report after large fight at North Charleston Chuck E. Cheese - NewsBreak

 While details about what led to the brawl remain unknown, responding officers said they were met with a large crowd inside the restaurant arguing and attempting to attack one another.

-Officers worked to clear out the restaurant but said the crowd continued to verbally threaten and attack each other on multiple occasions.Woman hurt when shots fired into southwest Charlotte Showmars, police say
+Officers worked to clear out the restaurant but said the crowd continued to verbally threaten and attack each other on multiple occasions.ALSO ON WJBF: GBI charges three people with Murder after suspicious fire in Sylvania, GA

 According to a report from NCPD, A female suspect was told to stop approaching other groups, cursing and yelling but they said the woman disobeyed commands and continued to verbally attack people and “walk around officers to get to them.”